Asymptotic behaviour of Christoffel-Darboux kernel via three-term recurrence relation I: Introduction

-locally uniformly with respect to $x \in I$ and $u, v \in \RR$, provided that $\mu$ is \emph{regular} (see \cite[Definition 3.1.2]{StahlTotik1992}).
-In the formula \eqref{eq:97}, $\omega'$ denotes the density of the equilibrium measure corresponding to the support of $\mu$, see \eqref{eq:96} for details.
+and $\omega'$ denotes the density of the equilibrium measure corresponding to the support of $\mu$, see \eqref{eq:96} for details.
 In the case when $\supp(\mu)$ is a finite union of compact intervals, $\mu$ is regular provided that $\mu' > 0$ almost everywhere in the interior of $\supp(\mu)$.
 To give some historical perspective, let us also mention three earlier results.
 The case $\supp(\mu)=[-1,1]$ and $u=v=0$ has been examined in \cite[Theorem 8]{Mate1991}, and its extension to a general compact $\supp(\mu)$ has been obtained in \cite[Theorem 1]{Totik2000}.
 The extension to all $u,v \in \RR$ has been proven in \cite{Lubinsky2009}.

 The best understood class of measures with unbounded support is the class of \emph{exponential weights} (see the monograph \cite{Levin2001}).
 In \cite{Levin2009} and \cite[Theorem 7.4]{Levin2008} under a number of regularity conditions on the function $Q(x) = -\log \mu'(x)$, the following analogue of \eqref{eq:97} was shown